 But the pilgrim’s self-association with Ulyssean trespass is very strong.
 In this bolgia, the souls are not visible in human form: they are tongues of flame that flicker like fireflies in the summer twilight (Inf.
 26.25-33).
 When Dante learns from Virgilio of Ulysses and Diomedes encased in a twinned flame (an interesting reprise of the “two in one” theme from the previous canto), his desire to make contact overwhelms him, causing him to incline toward the “ancient flame”: “vedi che del disio ver’ lei mi piego!” (see how, out of my desire, I bend toward it!
 [Inf.
 26.69]).
 Later in the poem we learn that the bending or inclination of the soul toward an object of desire is love: “quel piegare è amor” (that bending is love [Purg.
 18.26]).

 The narrator also creates a fascinating linguistic opportunity for dissociating the pilgrim from Ulysses.
-Virgilio suggests that he must address the twinned flame, because the epic heroes would be disdainful towards Dante’s vernacular:
+Virgilio suggests that he, a writer of great epic verse, must address the twinned flame, because the epic heroes would be disdainful towards Dante’s vernacular:

 Lascia parlare a me, ch’i’ ho concetto ciò che tu vuoi; ch’ei sarebbero schivi, perch’ e’ fuor greci, forse del tuo detto.
 (Inf.
 26.73-75)